tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_32/puzzle_32.md

 ### **[📚 Understanding Shared Memory Banks](./shared_memory_bank.md)**

-Master the theoretical foundations of GPU shared memory banking through clear explanations and practical examples.
+Learn the theoretical foundations of GPU shared memory banking through clear explanations and practical examples.

 **You'll learn:**

 - How NVIDIA's 32-bank architecture enables parallel access
 - The mathematics of bank assignment and conflict prediction
 - Types of conflicts and their performance implications